-Well, Genes Reunited has divided up their databases into the following 6 different categories:
+Well, Genes Reunited has divided up its databases into the following 6 different categories:

 Census, Land & Surveys

-Due to the 100 year rule the latest records that you will have access to is 1911.
+Due to the 100 year rule, the latest record that you will have access to is 1911.

 The UK Census Dates and Why You Should Use Census Records post will list the dates that the census took place.